MoYangking/Astrbot-Napcat-huggingface/README_EN.md

 1) Create a Space (Docker SDK).
 Private is recommended for privacy.
 2) Push this repo to the Space or connect via GitHub.
 3) Configure Settings → Variables and secrets:
-- Required: `github_project`, `github_secret`; optional `GIT_BRANCH`.
 - For Gemini: `API_KEYS`, `ALLOWED_TOKENS`, `AUTH_TOKEN`, etc.
 - Optional: `NAPCAT_FLAGS` (e.g. `--disable-gpu`).
 4) Hardware: CPU Basic is enough; disable Sleep to keep bots online.
 5) Start the Space; wait for build, then open the Space URL (listens on 7860).
 6) First‑time:
 - Visit `/admin/ui/` and change the admin password.
-- Configure AstrBot providers/platforms (or pre‑seed under `home/user/AstrBot/data` in backup repo).
+- Configure AstrBot providers/platforms.
-- Login/bind NapCat via `/webui/`; settings persist via backup.
+- Login/bind NapCat via `/webui/`.
 - Provide `API_KEYS` or `.env` for Gemini; test endpoints.

-Persistence: the Space filesystem is ephemeral.
-The backup service clones your GitHub repo, symlinks key directories, and pushes changes back on a schedule.

 ---